Feather from the Sky

-Buzzards may be common birds, but why did they have to hang around my ranch?
+Buzzards may be a part of nature's plan, but why did they have to hang around my ranch?

 Who in the world could love a buzzard?
 The ugliest bird known to man, the carrion eater of the west.

 Whenever I thought of them, I imagined some old prospector lost in the desert, searching for water while buzzards circled above.
 I know–they have their place in the scheme of things.
 God made ’em just like he made us.